500px/legacy-api-documentation/endpoints/photo/GET_photos_id_votes.md

 # Photo Resources

-    GET photos/:id/favorites
+    GET photos/:id/votes

 ## Description
-Returns all users that had favourite that photo.
+Returns all users that had liked this photo.

 ***